Open Toe vs Closed Toe Compression Stockings: How to Choose?

 Travel and Leisure Time

 Compression socks are a great travel tool to keep your legs feeling refreshed on the way to your destination.
-They also help to prevent DVT and other blood clot related risks that come with travel.
-Depending on the location of your travel you may opt for closed toe or open toe socks.
+Medical research has found that compression socks or stockings also help prevent DVT and other blood clot related risks that come with travel.
+Depending on the location of your trip, you may opt for closed toe or open toe socks.
 If you are hiking and wearing boots, our closed toe merino wool compression socks are for you.

 Sitting or Standing All Day

 If you are sitting or standing all day, compression is a great idea to prevent blood clots and sluggish and swollen legs.
-Closed toe compression socks are great for standing all day because they can be more easily be worn with a good pair of running shoes, which can also save your legs.
+Whether you are a hairdresser, nurse, surgeon, teacher, or construction worker, closed toe compression socks are great for standing all day because they can more easily be worn with a good pair of running shoes, which can also save your legs.
+One study found that people that wear compression socks at work report a better quality of life and fewer symptoms of pain and discomfort in the lower legs, especially if you have problems with swelling or edema.

 If you are recovering from surgery and laying down all day, many doctors like open toe compression socks for surgery recovery because they are easier to get on and off.
 Some people also prefer wearing open toe compression socks to bed if they wear compression socks 24 hours a day.